deshaunnascott/CodeyBank/README.md

 These are the basic features I started with.
 I want to add more account features in the future such as Amount Transfer between account existing in the database

-## Dependencies
+## Resources

     random
     tkinter
+    sqlite

 ## LocalStep
 1) Navigate to your local CodeyBank project folder

+2) Create a folder named `Database` at the top level of your CodeyBank project folder

-2) Run Main Driver File
+3) Run Main Driver File

 		python CBPortal.py

 ## ExtraInformation
-Something to note about these accounts is that they currently allow for the user to overdrawn their account.
+Something to note about these accounts is that they currently allow for the user to overdraw their account.
 So it is possible for an account to have a negative balance.

-## ToDo
+## PossibleFutureDev
 * Add new account features (i.e. Amount Transfer)
 * Add more error checking
 * Add a sample database